Physical Review A: History

 In 1893, the Physical Review was established at Cornell University.
 It was taken over by the American Physical Society (formed in 1899) in 1913.
-In 1970, Physical Review was subdivided into Physical Review A, B, C, and D. At that time section A was subtitled Physical Review A: General Physics.
-In 1990 a process was started to split this journal into two, resulting in the creation of Physical Review E in 1993.
+In 1970, Physical Review was subdivided into Physical Review A, B, C, and D. At that time, section A was subtitled Physical Review A: General Physics.
+In 1990, a process was started to split this journal into two, resulting in the creation of Physical Review E in 1993.
 Hence, in 1993, Physical Review A changed its statement of scope to Atomic, Molecular and Optical Physics.
 In January 2007, the section of Physical Review E that published papers on classical optics was merged into Physical Review A, unifying the classical and quantum parts of optics into a single journal.
 In 2016, Physical Review A broadened its formal statement of coverage to explicitly include quantum information, which has been a section within the journal since 1998.

 Rapid Communications

 Physical Review A Rapid Communications was introduced in 1981 to provide a venue for quick publication of high-impact articles similar to Physical Review Letters, but for a more specialized audience.
-As of May 1, 2012, the editors have made more explicit the requirement for significance in Rapid articles.
-In addition, as of March 8, 2010, the editors have placed newly published Rapid Communications articles on rotation as highlights on the Physical Review A website, so as to give them more visibility.
+As of May 1, 2012, the editors have made the requirement for significance in Rapid articles more explicit.
+In addition, as of March 8, 2010, the editors have placed newly published Rapid Communications articles on rotation as highlights on the Physical Review A website, to give them more visibility.